pk-fr/yakpro-po/README.md

 **YAK Pro** stands for **Y**et **A**nother **K**iller **Pro**duct.

-This tool makes use of [PHP-Parser](https://github.com/nikic/PHP-Parser) for parsing php.
+This tool parses php with [PHP-Parser](https://github.com/nikic/PHP-Parser),
+which is an awesome parsing php library written by [nikic](https://github.com/nikic).

 You just have to download the zip archive and uncompress it under the PHP-Parser subdirectory.
 or make a git clone ...